Crime and the Criminal Justice System

 What happens if DHSS decides against informal proceedings for me?

-If DHSS officials decide not to handle your case informally, they will refer it to the District Attorney (DA) to file a petition of delinquency.
+If DJJ officials decide not to handle your case informally, they may file a petition of delinquency.
 A petition of delinquency is a formal document filed in court.
 The petition identifies the offense you are accused of committing, and the evidence that makes police or investigators believe you committed that offense.
 If the judge agrees that there is probable cause to support the petition, then the judge will begin juvenile delinquency proceedings.
 Probable cause does not mean the judge thinks you are guilty, but only that, in the judge’s opinion, there is enough evidence to go forward with formal delinquency proceedings.
 Formal delinquency proceedings have three stages: pre-adjudication, adjudication, and disposition.

 What happens in the pre-adjudication stage of formal delinquency proceedings?